Lancelot-SO/blogger/README.md

 - create controller
 - add UI
 - Add test for controller
-- Add views for the pages
+- Add views for the users page and post page

 <p align="right">(<a href="#readme-top">back to top</a>)</p>